foundling/node-help/README.md

 ### Features

-`node-help` is a standalone command-line REPL inspired by iPython that lets you append a question mark to any valid JavaScript token to get information about it.
+`node-help` is a custom Node.js REPL inspired by iPython that lets you append a question mark to any valid JavaScript token to get information about it.

 - Documentation for un-aliased built-in lookups, e.g. `node-help > process.env?`.
 - Basic Native JavaScript introspection support displaying objects' valueOf(), toString(), method and property values.